Book Review: Hell in the Heartland

 By the next morning, the trailer the Freeman family lived in was in flames, and both girls were gone.
 There were all kinds of rumors concerning drugs, revenge, and corruption, and leads that sparked but went nowhere.

 Crime writer Jax Miller decided to launch her own investigation into the puzzle that these crimes posed.
-She traveled to the region and spoke with everyone involved to build trust and an understanding of the crimes.
-What she didn’t know was how many years she would give to trying to figure out what truly happened to the two missing girls.
+She traveled to the region and spoke with everyone involved to build trust and understand the crimes.

 My Thoughts